AMReX-Fusion/Furnace/Docs/source/Verification.rst

 ``sedov_sph.gp`` gnuplot script can be used to make a plot comparing the 3 solutions to the analytic solution, ``spherical_sedov.dat``.

-:numref:`fig:sedov_sph` shows the comparison of the 3 Furnace spherical Sedov explosion simulations to the analytic solution.
+:numref:`fig:sedov_sph` shows the comparison of the 3 Logi spherical Sedov explosion simulations to the analytic solution.

 .. _fig:sedov_sph:
 .. figure:: sedov_sph.png